As each season in the Wheel of the Year turns,

 it’s about remembering you already are.

-It’s about the body’s native intelligence—
+It’s about the body’s indigenous intelligence—

-the one that knows exactly when to tremble, when to roar & when to rest.
+the one that knows exactly when to tremble,

-It’s about shaking loose the patriarchal assimilation
+It’s about shaking loose our internalized patriarchy

-that’s kept our hips tight and our throats closed.
+that which has kept our hips tight and our throats closed.

 It’s about rewriting the nervous system’s code of safety—